Doctoral Program in

 • Language: English

-• Control procedure: An admission and registration process is carried out according to the usual and established rules, enrolled students are registered, attendance is monitored (mandatory for face-to-face sessions) and the completion of face-to-face and virtual activities.
-All courses have their own control and evaluation system that assesses the use of this activity reflected in the course report and are taught by ULL library staff.
+• Monitoring Procedure: An admissions and enrollment process is carried out according to the usual and established standards.
+Enrolled students are registered, attendance (mandatory for in-person sessions) and the completion of in-person and virtual activities are monitored.
+All courses have their own monitoring and evaluation system that assesses the success of this activity, as reflected in the course report.
+All courses are taught by ULL library staff.

 • Mobility activities: This activity does not involve mobility.